The Social Sphere Model: Heuristic Influence Prediction in Evolving Networks: Conclusion

 \section{Conclusion}

 In this research, we introduced the \textit{\textbf{Social Sphere Model}}, a novel algorithm which utilizes heuristic link prediction and influencer identification to forecast future influencers in weighted networks.
-Our comprehensive analyses on both a random graph and a real world scenario (through the arXiv collaboration network) have demonstrated the algorithm's efficacy, particularly evident in the low mean squared error and relatively high accuracy, suggesting the Social Sphere Model's promising prediction capabilities for detecting future influencers, which is similar to Yanchenko et al. \cite{exante}'s findings that the influence of their model's selected nodes were comparable to that of the Oracle method.
+Our comprehensive analyses on a complex random graph have demonstrated the algorithm's efficacy, particularly evident in the low mean squared error and relatively high accuracy, suggesting the Social Sphere Model's promising prediction capabilities for detecting future influencers, which is similar to Yanchenko et al. \cite{exante}'s findings that the influence of their model's selected nodes were comparable to that of the Oracle method.

 By modifying and extending several existing influencer identification algorithms to incorporate centrality metrics, we found that the modified forms of VoteRank were comparable to the original form of VoteRank when using metrics such as betweenness.
 Our proposed similarity metric, RA-$2$, particularly excelled in both mean squared error and accuracy for the $90\%$ graphs.
 Moreover, our analysis of different link prediction metrics differing mostly in the degree of their denominators poses interesting questions around the optimal metric when applying the Social Sphere Model for different graphs and parameters.